turbot/steampipe-docs/docs/develop/overview.md

 While much of this work is handled by Steampipe itself, you should endeavor to keep things tight in your plugins as well:
 - Don't make extraneous API calls.
 - Make intelligent use of caching.
-- Back off intelligently it you get throttled by your API.
+- Back off intelligently if you get throttled by your API.
 - Attempt to design tables and columns such that you do not overwhelm the service or API that you are connecting to.

 ### It should be clever and flexible